Updated: Feb 23, 2022

 Innate Response D3 (5,000 IU)

-Which is the case for many of my eczema prone clients, so you may want to also consider:
+Note: Some creams can trigger reactivity in the skin, which is the case for many of my eczema prone clients, so you may want to also consider:

 The homeopathic sun support remedy 'Sol' - your homeopath can help you here.

 Supplementing with the antioxidant Astaxanthin is thought to help prevent sunburn from the inside out.

 Find out more information on Vit D deficiency, supplementation, sun exposure etc: